jcoliz/yofi/YoFi.AspNet/Core/Reports/README.md

 Contains the data for the application using EF Core

 - Implements IDataContext
-- Contains model items which imeplement IReportable
+- Stores model items which implement IReportable